tier4/caret_doc/docs/visualization/callback/callback_information.md

 # Callback Information

-To investigate with fine granularity, the behavior of callbacks should be visualized in detail.
 CARET can visualize the callback frequency, period, and latency.
 This document describes sample visualization scripts for them.
-Execute these commands before each section.
+Execute following commands before running commands in each section.

 ```python
 from caret_analyze.plot import Plot